 Our first flight was to Bangkok.
 It was short, bumpy and nauseating.
 As soon as we landed in Bangkok, I had to rush to the restroom to deal with my extreme nausea if you get what I mean.

 Now, during the few days prior to our departure from Myanmar, I had been battling viral tonsillitis.
 For some strange reason, Pete didn’t catch it all.
 So during our stopover I made sure to buy some antibiotics from the pharmacy.
 The wonderful thing about Thailand is they sell all types of antibiotics over the counter.
-Which, all travellers should have on hand, just in case.
+Which, all travelers should have on hand, just in case.
 I’ll tell you a bit later why this was the best move I could have made.

 We took our next flight to Luang Prabang, which was just as rocky as the first.
 We did our visa on arrival at the airport.
 We needed one passport photo, a fee (35USD for Americans, 30USD for South Africans), and a filled out application which you get there.
 The whole process was pretty fast and painless.